katexue/rick-and-morty-wonderland/README.md

 I think heroku is not really for a static site, there is no server required in this test.
 Hence deployed to Netlify.

 ## Project setup
+1. Install dependencies
 ```
 yarn install
 ```
+2. Rename `.env.local.example` to `.env.local` for local development.

+    Usually you will fill in the local/staging/dev api endpoint, but in this test we will just use the one api endpoint provided.

 ### Compiles and hot-reloads for development
 ```